 Each probe uses a different method to acquire data.
 Which method the probe uses depends on the target system from which it receives data.

-the probe connects to the HTTPPort, logs onto
+the probe starts, it connects to a SpectroSERVER using the details

-Data acquisition is described in the following topics:
+Data acquisition is further described in the following topics: